According to Section 2(i) of the Asylum Act, a safe third country is defined as:

 HHC’s meeting with Serbian border guards, June 2021.

 Government Decree 191/2015 (VII.
 21.) on the national list of safe countries of origin and safe third countries.
-The original list did not include Turkey, but the country was later inserted.
+The original list did not include Turkey, but the country was inserted as of 1 April 2016.

 Section 51(5) Asylum Act.